 sunset horse with rider

-Alfalfa is a rich source of many naturally occurring vitamins and minerals but it tends to reflect the soil it is grown on.
-As UK soils are low in selenium and copper, the plants that grow on them tend to be low in these nutrients too.
-This is why it is recommended to feed a vitamin and mineral supplement alongside a straight fibre horse feed to ensure the diet is balanced.
-To help make feeding simpler, we have created fibre feeds with added vitamins and minerals so that you don’t have to feed anything else.
+Fibre feeds, especially those based on alfalfa, can supply many naturally occurring vitamins and minerals to help meet the horse’s nutritional requirements, but levels are very dependent on the soil they are grown on.
+As UK soils are typically low in selenium and copper, the plants that grow on them tend to be low in these nutrients too.
+This is why it is recommended to feed a balancer or vitamin and mineral supplement alongside a straight fibre feed to ensure the diet is balanced.
+To help make feeding simpler, we have created a range of fibre feeds with added vitamins and minerals which, if fed at the recommended levels, mean you don’t have to feed anything else.
+More information on supplying a balanced diet can be found here.

 Frequently Asked Questions